farisachugthai/dynamic_ipython/docs/_sources/sphinxext/ipython_sphinx_directive.rst.txt

    Create an IPython directive.

+   .. rst:directive:option:: doctest

-   .. rst:directive:option:: doctest: Run a doctest on IPython code blocks in rst.
+      Run a doctest on IPython code blocks in rst.

+   .. rst:directive:option:: python

-   .. rst:directive:option:: python: Used to indicate that the relevant code block does not have IPython prompts.
+      Used to indicate that the relevant code block does not have IPython prompts.

+   .. rst:directive:option:: okexcept

-   .. rst:directive:option:: okexcept: Allow the code block to raise an exception.
+      Allow the code block to raise an exception.

+   .. rst:directive:option:: okwarning

-   .. rst:directive:option:: okwarning: Allow the code block to emit an warning.
+      Allow the code block to emit an warning.

+   .. rst:directive:option:: suppress

-   .. rst:directive:option:: suppress: Silence any warnings or expected errors.
+      Silence any warnings or expected errors.

+   .. rst:directive:option:: verbatim

-   .. rst:directive:option:: verbatim: A noop that allows for any text to be syntax highlighted as valid IPython code.
+      A noop that allows for any text to be syntax highlighted as valid IPython code.

-   .. rst:directive:option:: savefig: Save output from matplotlib to *outfile*.
+   .. rst:directive:option:: savefig: OUTFILE [IMAGE_OPTIONS]

+      Save output from matplotlib to *outfile*.
-                                      OUTFILE [IMAGE_OPTIONS]

 It's important to note that all of these options can be used for the entire directive block or they can decorate individual lines of code as explained